grpc/grpc.github.io/docs/quickstarts/csharp-quickstart.md

 - Open Xamarin Studio and start a new project/solution.

 - Add NuGet package `Grpc` as a dependency (Project -> Add NuGet packages).
+(Make sure to check the box to "Show pre-release packages" to ge the pre-release version).
-  That will also pull all the transitive dependencies (including the gRPC native library that gRPC C# is using internally).
+That will also pull all the transitive dependencies (including the gRPC native library thatgRPC C# is using internally).

 Example projects depend on the Grpc, Grpc.Tools and Google.Protobuf NuGet packages, which have been already added to the project for you.